chuanqisun/htmaa-2025/src/posts/week-14/index.md

 >
 > — Pink Floyd, "Time"

+- In this wild card week, we get to choose from a wide selection of topics to dive deep with one of our TAs.
 - This week, I want to celebrate everything we learned about time management from this class by engraving the cover of The Dark Side of The Moon, the album that included "Time".

 ## Asset preparation